encukou/cpython/Doc/reference/expressions.rst

 The ``*`` (multiplication) operator yields the product of its arguments.
 The arguments must either both be numbers, or one argument must be an integer and the other must be a sequence.
-In the former case, the numbers are converted to a common real type and then multiplied together.
-In the latter case, sequence repetition is performed; a negative repetition factor yields an empty sequence.
+In the former case, the numbers are :ref:`converted to a common real type <stdtypes-mixed-arithmetic>` and then multiplied together.
+In the latter case, sequence repetition is performed;
+a negative repetition factor yields an empty sequence.

 This operation can be customized using the special :meth:`~object.__mul__` and :meth:`~object.__rmul__` methods.